13 Top-Rated Ski Resorts in New Hampshire, 2023

 One of only two New Hampshire ski mountains with a gondola, Loon also had the first eight-place chairlift in the East, the Kancamagus 8, packed with new features that include ergonomically heated seats, weather-blocking tinted bubbles, and an adjustable loading carpet.
 The lift's gearless drive not only means quiet operation and low maintenance but increased energy efficiency as well.

-This season sees the opening of the new Seven Brothers Express Quad, a detachable Doppelmayr chairlift with a capacity of 2400 skiers an hour.
-Money-saving season passes include special rates for those for ages 19-29 and ages 65-79, along with the Loon Sunday Pass.
+Money-saving season passes include special rates for those ages 19-29 and ages 65-79, along with the Loon Sunday Pass.

 Address: 60 Loon Mountain Road, Lincoln, New Hampshire